astrofra/astrofra/README.md

 ### **2018 - Present** HARFANG 3D (Project Lead)

-HARFANG is a 3D engine designed for industrial use.
+[HARFANG](https://www.harfang3d.com) is an [open source](https://github.com/harfang3d/harfang3d) 3D engine designed for industrial use.
 My work includes design, functionality, user interface and documentation, as well as helping clients with their projects running on HARFANG.

 ![](img/work-pro-001.png)<br>
 <sub>_Harfang Studio interface with demo projects._</sub><br>

-In my coordination and facilitation work on HARFANG, I have focused on the concept of "digital twin", which I've illustrated by directing and contributing to the creation of a prototype demonstrating remote control of a robotic device.
+In my coordination and facilitation work on HARFANG, I have focused on the concept of "digital twin", which I've illustrated by directing and contributing to the creation of a prototype demonstrating remote control of a [robotic device](https://github.com/harfang3d/python-digital-twin).

 ![](img/work-pro-002.png)<br>
 <sub>_Digital twins of the robots Reachy (Pollen Robotics) and Poppy Ergo Junior (Projet Poppy, Inria)._</sub><br>